 return api.get_similar_people(employer_website=employer_website, role=role)

-If I were a founder building this for a payments-adjacent product, I would start with one clean role like Head of Revenue Operations or VP Sales Operations.
+If I were building this for a payments-adjacent product, I would start with one clean role like Head of Revenue Operations or VP Sales Operations.

 Sample response shape: